 BENEFITS OF THE RESIDENCY

-Applications for the Residency will be accepted each year until November 1.
+Applications for the residency will be accepted each year until November 1.
 Interviews will be conducted with finalists.
-The chosen Creative will be notified by November 15, and the residency will begin as early as the first week of December depending on the schedule of the Creative.
+The chosen creative will be notified by November 15,

 Applications should be forwarded as a single PDF file to firstname.lastname@example.org.
 Letters of recommendation and direct inquiries about the application process or application status should also be sent to this address.

 Letters of recommendation may be sent as a PDF attachment.
 Please have the individual forwarding the recommendation add your name to the subject line.
-A telephone interview will be conducted with the references of the candidates under consideration before the final selection.
+A telephone interview will be conducted with the references of the candidates under consideration.

 2015 - Eric Shonkwiler